Canon 760D vs G1X Mark II

 - Longer lasting: Can take more shots (440 versus 240) on a single battery charge.

 - More modern: Is somewhat more recent (announced 11 months after the G1X Mark II).

-Reasons to prefer the Canon PowerShot G1 X Mark II:
+Arguments in favor of the Canon PowerShot G1 X Mark II:

 - Ready to shoot: Comes with an integrated lens, while the 760D requires a separate lens.